Credit / No Credit Grade Option

 Financial aid will pay for a course until you have earned credit.
 Then, it will pay for it one more time if you want to improve your grade.

 Is it possible that I will have to return some of my financial aid if I choose Credit/No Credit?

 Yes.
 Students are required to attend at least 60% of their classes to earn 100% of their financial aid.
 If you choose NCR and you have been in class less than 60% of the time, you may have to return some of your financial aid.

 If I am on an academic plan, will I be able to choose No Credit and still receive financial aid?

 No. An academic plan requires you to complete 100% of your courses and earn a 2.0 GPA.
 Choosing NCR means you have not met the academic plan requirements and will not be eligible for financial aid next semester.
 You can, however, request reinstatement of your financial aid.

 How will choosing Credit/No Credit affect veterans’ benefits?

-Will the VA pay for me to retake a Credit/No Credit class?
+Will the VA pay to retake a Credit/No Credit class?

-If you choose CR and earn credit for a course, the VA will not fund a second attempt to receive a letter grade.
+Students who choose the CR option and earn credit for the course will not be funded for a second attempt.
+Receiving credit is equal to a passing letter grade.

-If I choose No Credit for Spring 2020 courses, will I have to pay back any housing allowance?
+If I choose No Credit, will I have to pay back any housing allowance?